jisc-services/Public-Documentation/PublicationsRouter/v2/sword-out/REPOSITORY.md

 3. If there are fulltext files associated, they will be attached to the eprint

-4. The EPrint will be left in the sword user's workarea
+4. The EPrint will be left in the sword user's workarea or review queue

 ### Metadata ingest and crosswalk